Beslan school siege: Responsibility

 Initially, the identity and origin of the attackers was unclear.
-It was widely assumed from Day Two that they were separatists from nearby Chechnya, though President Putin's Chechen aide Aslambek Aslakhanov denied it, saying "they were not Chechens.
+It was widely assumed from Day Two that they were separatists from nearby Chechnya, though Putin's Chechen aide Aslambek Aslakhanov denied it, saying "they were not Chechens.
 When I started talking with them in Chechen, they had answered: 'We do not understand; speak Russian.'"
 Freed hostages said that the hostage-takers spoke Russian with accents typical of Caucasians.

 Though Putin had rarely hesitated to blame Chechen separatists for past acts of terrorism, he avoided linking the attack with the Second Chechen War.
 Instead, he blamed the crisis on the "direct intervention of international terrorism", ignoring the nationalist roots of the crisis.
 Russian government sources initially claimed that nine of the militants in Beslan were Arabs and one was a black African (called "a negro" by Andreyev), though only two Arabs were later identified.
 Independent analysts such as Moscow political commentator Andrei Piontkovsky said that Putin tried to minimise the number and scale of Chechen terrorist attacks rather than exaggerate them as he had done in the past.
 Putin appeared to connect the events to the U.S.-led War on Terror, but at the same time accused the West of indulging terrorists.

-On 17 September 2004, Chechen terrorist leader Shamil Basayev, operating autonomously from the rest of the North Caucasian terrorist movement, issued a statement claiming responsibility for the Beslan school siege.
+On 17 September 2004, Chechen terrorist leader Shamil Basayev, operating autonomously from the rest of the North Caucasian terrorist movement, issued a statement claiming responsibility for the Beslan school siege, boasting that the siege only cost 8,000 euros.
 The event was strikingly similar to the Chechen raid on Budyonnovsk in 1995 and the Moscow theatre hostage crisis of 2002, incidents in which hundreds of Russian civilians were held hostage by Chechen terrorists led by Basayev.
 Basayev said that his Riyad-us Saliheen "brigade of martyrs" had carried out the attack and also claimed responsibility for a series of terrorist bombings in Russia in the weeks before the Beslan crisis.
 He said that he had originally planned to seize at least one school in either Moscow or Saint Petersburg, but lack of funds forced him to pick North Ossetia, "the Russian garrison in the North Caucasus."
 Basayev blamed the Russian authorities for "a terrible tragedy" in Beslan.
 Basayev claimed that he had miscalculated the Kremlin's determination to end the crisis by all means possible.
 He said he was "cruelly mistaken" and that he was "not delighted by what happened there", but also added to be "planning more Beslan-type operations in the future because we are forced to do so."
 However, it was the last major act of terrorism in Russia until 2009, as Basayev was soon persuaded to give up indiscriminate attacks by new Chechen leader Abdul-Halim Sadulayev, who made Basayev his second-in-command but banned hostage-taking, kidnapping for ransom and operations specifically targeting civilians.